 LOCAL FARM-TO-TABLE DINING...
 SINCE 1965

 In November 1965, Peter and Janet Pratt became the fifth owners of this stroried property and Peter Pratt's Inn has operated as the family's restaurant ever since.
 Chef Jonathan Pratt took over the reigns of the Inn many years ago and tasteful culinary delights in the kitchen.
 Operated as a restaurant, Peter Pratt's Inn serves American Regional cuisine nightly.
 Porch dining overlooking the 200 year old pine forest is available during warm summer months and cozy fireplace dining during chilly winter nights.

-PETER PRATT'S INN, an Revolutionary War-era colonial home is located in the oldest section of Yorktown and is situated at the battle site of the demise of General George Washington's Northern Continental Command Post to the British Tories in 1781.
+PETER PRATT'S INN, a Revolutionary War-era colonial home, is located in the oldest section of Yorktown and is situated at the battle site of the demise of General George Washington's Northern Continental Command Post to the British Tories in 1781.
 Across the street is one of the oldest structures in Westchester, the Davenport House, which served as General Washington's command post throughout the Revolutionary War.

 The restaurant area was originally the foundation of a barn built in 1780.
 The dining room remains authentic in its colonial design and construction.
 Overhead, thick, petrified chestnut beams rest on granite boulders, the foundation for 75% of the building.